redis/node-redis/README.md

     if (setError) throw err;
   });

-  //using a setTimeout here to ensure that the MULTI/EXEC will come after the SET.
+  // using a setTimeout here to ensure that the MULTI/EXEC will come after the SET.
-  //Normally, you would use a callback to ensure order, but I want the above SET command
+  // Normally, you would use a callback to ensure order, but I want the above SET command
-  //to be easily comment-out-able. setTimeout(function() {
+  // to be easily comment-out-able. setTimeout(function() {
     clients.watcher
       .multi()